Shubhino96/WebsiteInfo/README.md

 # WebsiteInfo
-- An application build with Android Studio to implement basic web scraping.
+- An application build using Android Studio to implement basic web scraping.
 - Integrates Jsoup:Java library for web scraping with Android UI.
 - Extracts anchor tags of the URL entered by the user.